-There are two elements a forex trader needs in order to gain profits in the forex market.
+High volatility is one of the three elements a forex trader needs to profit in the forex market.

-Firstly, the trader needs a profitable trading strategy and one that is successful over a long period of time and also works in different market conditions.
-Secondly, the trader needs to have a clear money management method.
-Both of these two are important or otherwise, the trader would not be able to enjoy the benefits of an efficient forex trading strategy.
+A trader also needs a profitable trading strategy and one that is successful over a long period of time.
+The trading strategy should also works in different market conditions.
+Secondly, the trader should have a clear risk management method.
+Both of these two are important or otherwise, the trader will not be able to reap the benefits of the currency markets.

-Additionally, in order to make money in the markets, the trader needs a third element of volatility.
+Finally, in order to make money in the forex markets, a trader also needs high volatility.

-The forex broker you deal with also plays an important role especially during times of volatility.
-Some market makers tend to stop all trading during times of economic news releases, thus preventing you from making any profits (or losses) from the markets during those “opportune” times.
+The forex broker you deal with, also plays an important role especially during times of high volatility.
+Some market makers stop all trading during times of economic news releases.
+Thus, they prevent you from making any profits (or losses) in the currency markets during those “opportune” times.

-What should you do when the market is extremely volatile?
+What should you do during high volatility in the markets?

-Fast changes in the intraday session, wide gaps between trading days and extreme volumes might cause great loses and inexperienced traders might blow their accounts if they do not trade carefully or not pay attention to the market factors.
+Fast changes in the intraday sessions, wide gaps between trading days and extreme volumes cause great loses.

-High volatility is usually caused by fundamental events, such as the European debt crisis, geo political crisis etc. As stated, high volatility in forex can be both an advantage and disadvantage for forex traders.
+High volatility is caused by fundamental events, such as the European debt crisis, geo political crisis etc. As stated, high volatility in forex can be both an advantage and disadvantage for forex traders.
 Here are five tips to help you trade the high volatility periods in the markets:

 Swing traders are the ones who keep their positions overnight and make their decisions according to the daily chart.
 Swing traders also tend to suffer from extreme volatility situations.
 There is not a clear trend as gaps are opened every other day and stop-loss orders are triggered close to the positions opening.